MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ---
 # Designing your bot for Microsoft Teams

 Bots are conversational apps that perform a specific set of tasks.
-Based on the [Microsoft Bot Framework](https://dev.botframework.com/), bots communicate with users, respond to their questions, and proactively notify them about changes and other events.
+Based on the <a href="https://dev.botframework.com/" target="_blank">Microsoft Bot Framework</a>, bots communicate with users, respond to their questions, and proactively notify them about changes and other events.
 They're a great way to reach out.

 To guide your app design, the following information describes and illustrates how people can add, use, and manage bots in Teams.